aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/openCV-turtlebot.rst

 ROS OpenCV with Turtlebot
 =========================

-In this tutorial you will learn how to configure your turtlebot robot with OpenCV to stream videos from Microsoft Kinect.
+In this tutorial you will learn how to configure your turtlebot robot with OpenCV to stream videos from ``Microsoft Kinect``.

 ..
 WARNING::
-    * Make sure that you completed installing all the required packages in the previous tutorials, your network set-up is working fine between the ROS Master node and the host node.
+    * Make sure that you completed installing all the required packages in the previous tutorials :ref:`openKinect-turtlebot` and :ref:`network-config-doc` and your network set-up is working fine between the ROS Master node and the host node.
-    * Make sure to complete the ROS OpenKinect with Turtlebot tutorial.

 Installing OpenCV packages
 ==========================